edelstone/material-palette-generator/README.md

 ## Why is this?

-The official Google color palette tool [is embedded and buried deep within their docs](https://material.io/design/color/the-color-system.html#tools-for-picking-colors) and they hid it from search engines, making it very hard to discover and use.
+The official Google color palette tool [is embedded and buried deep within their docs](https://material.io/design/color/the-color-system.html#tools-for-picking-colors) and they hid it from search engines, making it difficult to discover and use.

 So I forked it and published my own with some minor improvements.
 I did not change the way colors are derived.

+There are [similar tools out there](http://mcg.mbitson.com), but they get the shades wrong.

 If you're wondering, the color output matches that produced in the [Material Theme Editor for Sketch](https://material.io/tools/theme-editor/), so it's a good companion for that.